-Hand lettering has been a creative outlet for me to express myself in ways that were different from the digital art I was used to creating as a graphic designer.
+Hand lettering has been a creative outlet for me to express myself in ways that were different than the digital art I was used to creating as a graphic designer.
 I prefer the analog process of sketching on paper rather than creating something digital.
 I always feel limited by fonts, but when I hand letter something the only limit is my own imagination.

 Tools of the Trade:

 - 0.5 mm mechanical pencil

 - Various notebooks with grids, transparency paper, thicker finishing paper

 I always start with rough sketches in my grid notebooks.
 This allows me to be quick with sketches and get as many ideas down as possible.
 I try to explore a multitude of styles to give myself options when I move onto refining a final piece.
 When I feel like I have a solid idea from the sketches, I will refine the sketch a bit more and make sure I am happy with the layout and structure of the letters.

 I’ll then lay out a grid (if necessary) and start filling in the letters.
 I pay close attention to the angle of the letters as well as the X height, baseline, descender and ascender lines to make sure the lettering is consistent and feels sturdy.
 If the letters don’t follow the framework they can feel wobbly and disproportionate.
 Sometimes that’s the style you’re going for, though – it’s all about experimenting to see what you like best.
 I’ll then continue to build up the letters and add weight.